Shihan Gene Dunn and Professor Brian Glick

 Mr. Duncan Leaf

 Mr. Duncan Leaf found out about Jiu-Jitsu in college, and upon returning home to NYC with a Bachelors Degree in Philosophy and Religion discovered Brooklyn Brazilian Jiu-Jitsu.
 He has kindled a love for teaching kids and adults, and helping to grow a strong community.
-Duncan currently is working towards his Purple Belt in Brazilian Jiu Jitsu and Black Belt in Shotokan Karate.
+Duncan is currently a Purple Belt in Brazilian Jiu-Jitsu and is working towards his Black Belt in Shotokan Karate.